 data

-to add a custom class name that your CSS can then target. - Gutter decorations render their contents in a nested
+to add a custom class name that your CSS can then target.<span>

 The above example illustrates how the default line decoration style is a subtle yellow highlight.
 The example can be recreated like this: